stappersg/vBook/src/configuration/eam/dkim.md

 # DomainKeys Identified Message

-> ___This is DRAFT for v0.11 features___
+> ___This is a DRAFT for v0.11 features___

 This document specifies the vSMTP implementation of the DomainKeys Identified Mail Signatures (DKIM) protocol described in [RFC 6376](https://www.rfc-editor.org/rfc/rfc6376.html).

 The DomainKeys Identified Mail (DKIM) is an open standard for email authentication that verifies the message of an email.
 DKIM gives emails a signature header which is added to the email.
 This signature is secured by a key pair (private/public) and a certificate.

 > DKIM signatures work like a watermark.
 Therefore, they survive forwarding, which is not the case for SPF.